Britain woke up to the 1970s in colour. The Government, impressed with the BBC2 experiment

 new, someone else to wait in anticipation for, and as luck would have it his timing

 was perfect.
 In autumn 1970 Ride A White Swan would glide up the chart and kick off

 a whole new genre.
-Marc Bolan, his friend David Bowie and the numerous teenie knock
+Marc Bolan, his friend David Bowie and the numerous teenie knock-offs

-offs would see the single chart vibrate the way it hadn't since the height of the
+would see the single chart vibrate the way it hadn't since the height of the Merseybeat

-Merseybeat era.
+era.
 Glam rock suddenly became colour television's best mate.
-The battlefield
+The battlefield for

 weekdays between tea-time and early evening.
 Tea-time pop shows like The Five O’clock